-Veteran Fox News Reporter Leaves Network For Job At CBS, Where ‘Facts Matter’
+Catherine Herridge Leaves Fox News Channel For Job At CBS, ‘Where Facts And Storytelling Will Always Matter’

 — Hadas Gold (@Hadas_Gold) October 31, 2019

-She was praised by veteran Fox News anchor Chris Wallace for her work with the network, commending her for her breaking news coverage on some of today’s most important issues.
+Veteran Fox News anchor Chris Wallace praised Herridge for her work with the network, commending her for her breaking news coverage on some of today’s most important issues.

 Herridge is known for her deep contacts in U.S. intelligence and military circles, which often gives her an edge on developing news related to national security.